 To solve this problem, we’ll take a look at the best option for low ash, dry kibble food options for your cat.
 Look for cat food that is specifically:

-- Designed for cats with urinary tract issues or conditions
+- Designed for cats with bladder and urinary tract issues or conditions

 - Mentions the link between minerals and urinary concerns